afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

 ### Device configuration (HID report)

 1. Open "SimpleHidWriter.exe".
-Locate `Device VID=1D50` in the top area, and click on it.
+Locate this test device in the top area, and click on it.
+   Look for `Device VID= ...
+PID= ...`.
+The proper values where printed at boot `(Actual VID / PID)`.
 2. You should see continuous report lines starting with `RD 01`.
 Ignore them.
 Click on `Clear` from time to time.
 3. Enter `03` at field `ReportID`.
-4. Enter `FF FF FF FF FF` at fields below `ReportID`.
+4. Enter `FF FF FF FF FF FF FF 99 99` (7 times `FF`, then `99 99`) at fields below `ReportID`.
 5. Click on `Set Feature` , then on `Get Feature`.
-6. Must show a line starting with: `RD 03  00 01 7F 42 01`.
+6. Must show a line starting with `RD 03  00 01 7F 42 01 xx xx xx xx`,
+   where `xx xx xx xx` is anything but `FF FF 99 99`.
-7. Enter `01 FF 40 01 FF` at fields below `ReportID`.
+7. Enter `01 FF 40 01 FF FF FF FF FF` at fields below `ReportID`.
 8. Click on `Set Feature` , then on `Get Feature`.
 9. Must show a line starting with: `RD 03  01 01 40 42 01`.
 10. Serial output must show: `CMD: recalibrate axes`.